 Peptide Reconstitution Calculator

 Calculate bacteriostatic water volume, peptide concentration, and dose volume on a U-100 insulin syringe.
-Inputs and results update in real time.
+Inputs and results update in real time — installable as an app for offline bench use.

 Inputs